 Additionally, when you detox at home, you do not have access to the medications that you would likely be given if you were under medical supervision.
 These medications can be used to help alleviate some of the distress you’re experiencing and reduce the risk of serious health concerns.
 Additionally, you will not have the opportunity to participate in therapy and counseling services that work to address the physical and psychological components of withdrawal and recovery.

-What Happens After The Alcohol Detoxification is Complete?
+What Happens After Alcohol Detox Programs Are Complete?

 Okay, so you’ve completed your time in a detox center and have worked through your substance withdrawal symptoms, now what?
 For many, detox support is a stepping stone in recovery.
 The next steps of care are determined by the severity of your impairment, previous treatment episodes, and any other mental health concerns you may have.